Share this blog

 But who could blame him?
 He had news and he wanted to share; he was excited and he wanted the world to know; he was proud and he wanted to shout it from the treetops.
 I didn’t want to stamp on his parade, but could he have just waited till we were ready?

 This got me thinking, are we all just a little like this guy, fixated on our own business news?
 Do we feel that our website launching is the most exciting thing this side of the cure for cancer?
-Or, that our speaker klonopin with no prescription line-up should be front page on every mag around town?
+Or, that our speaker line-up should be front page on every mag around town?
 Are we listening to the conversations before we dive in?
 Do we even know what our clients, prospects and industry are even talking about and when?
 Do we care?

 Enthusiasm makes for great projects, but taking the time to genuinely listen helps us build relationships and makes for successful public relations.